The Sorcerer

 Multiclassing and the Sorcerer

 Ability Score Minimum.
-As a multiclass character, you must have at least a Charisma score of 13 to take a level in this sorcerer, or to take a level in another class if you are already a sorcerer.
+As a multiclass character, you must have at least a Charisma score of 13 to take your first level in Sorcerer, or to take a level in another class if you are already a Sorcerer.

 The Sorcerer